What I Learned Reorganising a 45-Person Division at the Ethereum Foundation

 A few things I'd do differently.

 I underestimated how much pure marketing doesn't compound.
 Early on, we invested in visibility efforts that generated impressions but didn't create durable value.
-The things that compounded were formats that combined genuine impact with visible proof of impact - founder success stories, app launches, data corrections.
+The things that compounded were formats that combined genuine impact with visible proof of impact: founder success stories, app launches, data corrections.
 Purely private wins don't compound, and purely promotional efforts don't either.
-The highest leverage sits at the intersection.

-I hired generalists in a few roles where I needed specialists from the start.
-The DeFi-native hires on the app relations team were a turning point.
-They changed the quality of every conversation overnight.
-I should have applied that principle more broadly and earlier: in crypto infrastructure, domain credibility isn't a nice-to-have.
+Some of the best hires took longer than I wanted.
+The DeFi-native people on the app relations team changed the quality of every conversation overnight.
+Finding them took patience.
+In crypto infrastructure, domain credibility isn't a nice-to-have.
 It's the difference between being taken seriously and being tolerated.
+Worth the wait over rushing to fill a seat.

 The Numbers